From tropical rainforest to glaciers and eternal snow. Step by step to the roof of Africa via the Machame Route.

 You land at Kilimanjaro International Airport, where the hotel driver awaits you and takes you to the hotel in Arusha.
 A first introduction to Tanzania.

-This extra day is deliberately built in for rest, acclimatization and any delays.
+This extra day is deliberately built in for rest, acclimatization and any potential delays.
 Tomorrow the real adventure begins.

 After a hearty breakfast you hike over ridges towards the Shira Plateau, the rim of an ancient volcano.